cozywho/cozytak/README.md

 # cozytak installation guide

 prereqs:
-- fresh Rocky 8 or Ubuntu machine
+- fresh Rocky 8 or Ubuntu machine.
+Docker support coming soon.
 - takserver.rpm or takserver.deb from tak.gov on your system

 ## installation steps for 'cozytak' utility: Rocky 8